100Layer-Labs/WBTC/WBTC_Protocol.md

 ### 1.3 Completely Decentralized

 The WBTC protocol is on Bitcoin Layer 1 and is implemented by the decentralized OP_CAT Covenant.
-It does not rely on off-chain indexers and is verified by the Bitcoin minter.
+It does not rely on off-chain indexers and is verified by the Bitcoin miner.
 No one, including the WBTC issuer, can change the operating mechanism and algorithm of the on-chain OP_CAT Covenant.

 ### 1.4 Trustless